-In a small bowl combine olive oil, Italian seasoning, half of the salt, and garlic.
+- In a small bowl whisk together the olive oil, Italian seasoning, garlic, and half of the salt.

-Add dough to a greased bowl and cover with a tea towel.
-Rest for 1 hour or until the dough has doubled in size.
+- Add the dough to a greased bowl and cover with a clean tea towel.
+Rest for 1 hour in a warm place, or until the dough has doubled in size.

-Pour remaining oil mixture into a 9x11-inch baking sheet.
-Use a pastry brush to coat the pan.
+- Pour the remaining oil mixture into a 9×11-inch baking dish.
+Use a pastry brush to coat the bottom of the dish.

-Add the dough to the pan and work the dough to the edges.
-Use your fingers to create dimples in the dough.
+- Transfer the risen dough to the prepared baking dish.
+Work the dough to the edges and use your fingers to create dimples in the dough.

-Brush the top of the dough with 1 teaspoon of olive oil and the reserved sea salt.
-Set in the oven to bake for 18-20 minutes or until the top is golden brown.
+- Brush the top of the dough with 1 teaspoon of olive oil and sprinkle the remaining sea salt.
+Bake for 18-20 minutes, or until the top is golden brown.

 Did you make this recipe?